-Robert Moldén has more than 15 years of experience in competition law and public procurement law from the Swedish Competition Authority, the European Commission, the Gothenburg Administrative Court of Appeal and several international law firms in Stockholm and Brussels.
+Robert Moldén has more than 20 years of experience in competition law and public procurement law from the Swedish Competition Authority, the European Commission, the Gothenburg Administrative Court of Appeal and several international law firms in Stockholm and Brussels.
 He has also worked as a freelance legal translator to the Court of Justice of the European Union based in Luxemburg.

 Robert Moldén has published a number of articles and books on competition and public procurement law.
 He has been a contributor to the book “International Antitrust Litigation” edited by Jürgen Basedow, Stéphanie Francq and Laurence Idot (Hart Publishing 2012) and the book “Antitrust for Small and Middle Size Undertakings” edited by Pierre Kobel, Pranvera Këllezi and Bruce Kilpatrick (Springer 2014).

-Robert is also a part-time doctoral candidate in competition and public procurement law.
-He presented his licentiate dissertation at the Stockholm School of Economics in 2016 and plans to present his doctoral dissertation at the Stockholm School of Economics in 2019.
-Robert’s research focuses on the conflict and relationship between competition and public procurement law, in particular as to the new competition principle embodied in the new EU public procurement directives.
-Robert lectures at the International Master in Public Procurement Management at the University of Rome Tor Vergata since 2015.
+In 2021, Robert successfully defended his doctoral dissertation in competition and public procurement law at the Stockholm School of Economics.
+The title of his dissertation is “Competition Law or the New Competition Principle of Public Procurement Law – Which is the more suitable legal instrument for making public procurement more pro-competitive?” and can be downloaded free of charge from the library homepage of the Stockholm School of Economics (https://www.hhs.se/contentassets/6eccbc8946884fd196536e27a4f9f0cf/sse-phd-diss_2021_robert_molden.pdf).
+Robert’s doctoral dissertation focuses on the conflict and relationship between competition and public procurement law, in particular as to the new competition principle embodied in the new EU public procurement directives.
+Robert has been lecturing at the International Master in Public Procurement Management at the University of Rome Tor Vergata since 2015.
 His IMPPM lectures are titled “European Competition Law and Public Procurement” and are thus closely related to his own research.
 Since 2018, Robert also teaches on the relationship between competition and public procurement law at the Faculty of Law at the University of Belgrade.

 As a Swede grown up in Germany and France, having an American mother and a Polish wife and having studied Dutch and Italian, Robert speaks several of Europe’s most important business languages.
-He is admitted as an attorney-at-law both at the Swedish bar and the German bar in Hamburg.
+He is admitted as an attorney-at-law both at the Swedish bar and at the German bar in Hamburg.